Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 To embed the Universal Viewer with more control, three mechanisms are provided.
-So, according to your needs, you may add this code in the `items/show.php` file of your theme or anywhere else, as long a record is defined (as variable or as current record 'collection' or 'item').
+So, according to your needs, you may add this code in the `items/show.php` file of your theme or anywhere else.

 * Helper (recommended)